310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% bubble Chiaki past %}
 Hm?
 Ah, no, it isn’t a wish per se… I just want everyone to be a little more serious, that’s all.

-Well, there’s no point in me asking for that, though.
+Well, there isn’t any point in me asking for that, though.
 {% endbubble %}

 {% bubble Kanata pastcurious %}
-? what do you mean?
+…? what do you mean?
 {% endbubble %}

 {% bubble Chiaki past %}